D-D-2/TheGame/docs/src/1_Mechanics/03_CharacterCreation.md

 | 9     | 5        |
 | 10    | 6        |

-The lower limit for Modifiers is -2.
-If a Modifier is -1, any Check made with that modifier must be be a Color Match for success.
-If -2, any Check made with that modifier must be a Suited Match for success.

 When modifying an Attribute, the related Skills are affected as well.
 This means that boosting Strength to a +1 will also add a +1 to Brute and Intimidation.
 Reducing an Attribute by -1 also reduces the related Skills by -1.

 Raising an Attribute Modifier by +1 initially costs 2 Experience Points.
-Raising a Skill Modifier by +1 initially costs +1 Experience Point.
+Raising a Skill Modifier by +1 initially costs 1 Experience Point.
 In both cases, raising modifiers becomes more costly as you add.
 The table below shows the cost in Experience Points and the resulting modifier for Attributes and Skills.